What does ELC do?

 No. ELC is a private, not-for-profit public interest law firm that advocates for the rights of public school students.
-ELC works to make good public education a reality for Pennsylvania’s most vulnerable children – poor children, children of color, children with disabilities, English language learners, children in foster homes and institutions, and others.
+ELC works to make good public education a reality for Pennsylvania’s most vulnerable children – poor children, children of color, children with disabilities, English learners, children in foster homes and institutions, LGBTQ and gender-nonconforming students, and others.

 I’m having a problem with my child’s public school.
 What can ELC do for me?

 We have lots of publications that might be able to help solve your problem.
 You can also contact us at 215-238-6970.